PandaTechAM/web-lib-panda-table/README.md

-handleDelete (optional): A function to handle the delete action for multiple table rows. setColumnsConfigStructure (optional): A function to set the column configuration structure. setColumnHeaderStructure (optional): A function to set the column header structure. handleSelectDataSize (optional): A function to handle the selection of data size for pagination
+handleDelete (optional): A function to handle the delete action for multiple table rows. setColumnsConfigStructure (optional): A function to set the column configuration structure. setColumnHeaderStructure (optional): A function to set the column header structure. handleSelectDataSize (optional): A function to handle the selection of data size for pagination.
 ```